-You cannot become pregnant if any of the following conditions applies to you:
+You cannot become pregnant if any of the following conditions applies to you

-You are post-menopausal, i.e. at least 50 years old and your last period was more than a year ago (if your periods have stopped because you have treatment for cancer, then there is still a chance you could become pregnant).

-Your fallopian tubes and both ovaries have been removed by surgery (bilateral salpingo-oophorectomy).

-Your womb (uterus) has been removed by surgery (hysterectomy)

-- Your womb (uterus) has been removed by surgery (hysterectomy).
-Your ovaries no longer work (premature ovarian failure, which has been confirmed by a specialist gynaecologist).
+- onditions applies to you: You are post-menopausal, i.e. at least 50 years old and your last period was more than a year ago (if your periods have stopped because you have treatment for cancer, then there is still a chance you could become pregnant).
+Your fallopian tubes and both ovaries have been removed by surgery (bilateral sabingon-onborectomy). - salpingo-oophorectomy).
+Your womb (uterus) has been removed by surgery - (hysterectomy).
+Your ovaries no longer work (premature ovarian - Your ovaries no longer work (premature ovarian failure, which has been confirmed by a specialist gynaecologist).
 You were born with one of the following rare conditions that make pregnancy impossible: the XY genotype, Turner's syndrome or uterine agenesis.
-You are a child or teenager who has not started having negrids - having periods.
+You are a child or teenager who has not started having negicials. - having periods.

-Contraception in men taking Myfenax

-The available evidence does not indicate an increased risk of malformations or miscarriage if the father takes mycophenolate.
+Contraception in men taking Myfenax The available evidence does not indicate an increased risk of malformations or miscarriage if the father takes mycophenolate.
 However, a risk cannot be completely excluded.
 As a precaution you or your female partner are recommended to use reliable contraception during treatment and for 90 days after you stop taking Myfenax.